discohook/discohook/README.md

 ## Feature comparison

-This is a complete rewrite of the original [Discohook](https://github.com/discohook) project, under new ownership.
+This is a complete rewrite of the original [Discohook](https://github.com/discohook/site) project by @maddysrc, now under new ownership.
 Here's what's new.

 - Extended Markdown support: headers, lists, timestamps, ~~mentions~~, message links
 - Cloud backups